Navigating The Car Accident Insurance Claims Process

 Understand the Role of the Insurance Adjuster

-An insurance adjuster works for the insurance company, not for you.
+An adjuster works for the insurer, not for you.
 Their job is to review the damage, estimate repair costs, and decide how much the company will pay.
 They will look at the police report, photos, and other evidence you provided.
 Keep in mind that their goal is to save the insurer money, not to make sure you receive the full value of your car accident claim.

 Get a Second Opinion on Repairs